 Is there a charge?

-The assessment and minor adaptations are free of charge.
+The assessment and small adaptations are free of charge.
 Any equipment provided will be on a long-term loan, also free of charge.
-You may be eligible for a Disabled Facilities Grant towards the cost of major adaptations.
-This is a means-tested grant and you may need to pay a contribution.
+You may be eligible for a Disabled Facilities Grant towards the cost of big adaptations.
+This is a means-tested grant and you may need to pay a fee.
 We will explain how this works.
 If you are a council tenant, adaptations will be free of charge.